 Cocoa contains flavonoids—plant compounds that help relax blood vessels and lower your blood pressure.
 While non-sweetened cocoa powder, which is especially high in flavonoids, is the best choice, a half an ounce daily of dark chocolate (at least 70% cocoa) can also be beneficial.

 Fish Oil: One of the main causes of high blood pressure is inflammation in the arteries over time.
 Omega-3 fatty acids, contained in fish oil, can help reduce this inflammatory process.
 Take 1,000 mg daily with your meals.
 Want to learn more about fish oil supplements?
 This article will help.

 Aged Garlic Extract: The compounds in garlic work similarly to decrease inflammation and improve elasticity of blood vessels, in turn improving your blood pressure.

 Hibiscus is rich in anthocyanins and polyphenols that are beneficial to a healthy heart, including improving blood pressure.
 If you enjoy teas, look for blends that contain hibiscus as one of its main ingredients.

+For more information on how to measure and keep track of your own blood pressure, check out this article on hypertension.
 With that said, I encourage you to always involve your personal physician when deciding whether or not a new supplement, diet regimen, or exercise program is right for you.
 Because remember, we are all rooting for your health!